Our Changing State: how housing challenges are impacting local residents

 Florida Matters is starting a series exploring how the state's population boom and politics are affecting important issues in our lives.

-Florida Matters today is starting a series exploring how the state's population boom and politics are affecting important issues in our lives.
-We wanted to find out what the rapid pace of change looks like to you: our neighbors across the Tampa Bay region.
-We’re calling this series ‘Our Changing State.’

-In an online survey and during our reporting over the past couple of months, we asked you to tell us what you think about issues connected to our booming population like housing, the environment, transportation, and the economy.
-And we will also take a deep dive into the politics and culture which shape our lives.

-We’ll start each episode sharing stories from local residents about how change has affected them.
-Then we’ll invite experts in to answer questions you and your neighbors submitted about each one of these issues.
+For six weeks, Florida Matters will explore how the state's population boom is affecting important issues in our lives.
+In "Our Changing State," we’ll share stories from local residents about how change has affected them.
+We'll then invite experts in to answer questions you and your neighbors submitted through an online survey about each of these issues.

-In an interview below, we’ll hear from Tampa residents Charles George and Carolyn Lang.
+In an interview, we hear from Tampa residents Charles George and Carolyn Lang about the difficulties they encountered while purchasing their home.

-Later in the show, host Matthew Peddie is joined by Florida Atlantic University business professor, associate dean and real estate expert Ken H. Johnson and Florida Housing Coalition CEO Ashon Nesbitt.
+Host Matthew Peddie is joined by Florida Atlantic University business professor, associate dean and real estate expert Ken H. Johnson, and Florida Housing Coalition CEO Ashon Nesbitt.

 They discussed the impact of Florida’s surging population on housing — from the high price of homeownership to the demand for rental housing.